Skip to main content

 The underlying assumption is that by making health resources widely and easily available, individuals will naturally gravitate towards choices that benefit them, leading to organic, self-directed improvements over time.
 The focus is on the process, with the belief that a good process will eventually lead to good outcomes.

-Conversely, a is structured around the principle of achievement.
+Conversely, a health-contingent wellness program is structured around the principle of achievement.
 This model ties rewards directly to specific, measurable health outcomes.
 To earn an incentive, you must meet a predetermined standard.
 This could involve achieving a certain body mass index (BMI), lowering your cholesterol to a specific level, or demonstrating non-smoker status through a biometric screening.

 This approach is inherently results-oriented.
 It establishes a clear, quantifiable goal and provides a direct incentive to reach it.
 The philosophy here is that a tangible target, coupled with a meaningful reward, provides the necessary motivation for individuals to make significant, measurable changes to their health behaviors.
 The focus is squarely on the outcome, using data as the ultimate arbiter of success.